The Cake: The Cake: 1966–1968

-The group appeared on The Smother Brothers Comedy Hour (performing "You Can Have Him"), Popendipity (performing "Mockingbird"), as well as on The Woody Woodbury Show, promoting their 1967 debut album release.
+The group appeared on The Smothers Brothers Comedy Hour (performing "You Can Have Him"), Popendipity (performing "Mockingbird"), as well as on The Woody Woodbury Show, promoting their 1967 debut album release.
 There were a few scandals involved in the rehearsals and recording of these television appearances.
 For The Woody Woodbury Show, Barooshian wore an American flag t-shirt and when asked to change her shirt, Barooshian refused.
 As a result, she was not filmed during their performance on the show, the camera instead focusing on Jacobs and Morillo.
-There was also a scheduled television appearance of The Cake for the 1967 Miss Teenage America Pageant (performing "Rainbow Wood").
+There was also a scheduled television appearance of the Cake for the 1967 Miss Teenage America Pageant (performing "Rainbow Wood").
 During rehearsals, it rained and became apparent that the group members were not wearing bras.
-Their controversial state of undress caused an upheaval, and the group were dropped from the bill.
-Teenage supporters of The Cake protested in front of the pageant's venue.
+The group were dropped from the bill.
+Teenage supporters of the Cake protested in front of the pageant's venue.
 The group's reputation was notorious.

 Their second and final album, A Slice Of Cake, was released in 1968 on Decca.
-Both of The Cake's albums were recorded at the Gold Star Recording Studios in Los Angeles.
+Both of the Cake's albums were recorded at the Gold Star Recording Studios in Los Angeles.
 But unlike their first album, all of the songs were originals with the majority written by Barooshian, supported by Battiste's folk and psychedelic arrangements.
-The song "P.T.280" was inspired by the group visiting The Who at the Beverly Hills Hotel, and the troubles of paying a taxi fair.
+The song "P.T.280" was inspired by the group visiting the Who at the Beverly Hills Hotel, and the troubles of paying a taxi fare.